menu

 Demographics

-The percentage of adults in Shongaloo with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.89% of adults in Shongaloo have a bachelor's degree or advanced degree.
+The percentage of adults in Shongaloo who are college-educated is close to the national average for all communities of 21.84%: 20.45% of the adults in Shongaloo have a bachelor's degree or advanced degree.

 The people who call Shongaloo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shongaloo residents report their race to be White.
-Important ancestries of people in Shongaloo include English, Irish, German, Welsh, and Dutch.
+Important ancestries of people in Shongaloo include English, Irish, Welsh, German, and Italian.

 The most common language spoken in Shongaloo is English.
 Other important languages spoken here include Italian and African languages.